DigitalGrinnell/icg_web_test/README.md

 # icg_web_test

 This tool is based on work found in weihanwang/webdriver-python.
-My copy resides in a fork at https://github.com/DigitalGrinnell/icg_web_test and you are certainly welcome to clone or fork this repo.
+My copy resides in a fork at https://github.com/DigitalGrinnell/icg_web_test and you are certainly welcome to clone or fork this repo$

 ~~~
 git clone https://github.com/DigitalGrinnell/icg_web_test.git